Anatolian Shepherd Dog

 In spite of his name, this dog does not so much herd his flock as he patrols around it.
 He has evolved over the years to withstand the extremes of climate found in Turkey from very hot to very cold.
+He is used to travelling far distances, remaining on guard in all weathers.
 He tolerates a sedentary and nomadic or partially nomadic lifestyle.

 With acute hearing, exceptional eyesight, and the strength and stamina to run down wolves, horses, and even lions, the Anatolian Shepherd Dog is a superb guardian of his flock.

 More recently, the Anatolian Shepherd dog has in been used in conservation in Africa.
 Dr. Laurie Marker and the Cheetah Conservation Fund in Namibia gave the dogs to farmers to protect their animals from cheetahs.

 Photos displayed courtesy of Lisa Wright, Landing Trail Farms, Alberta

 A large, powerful dog, the Anatolian can stand up to 32 inches (81 cm) at the shoulder and weigh 145 pounds (65 kg).
 His weatherproof coat may be any length from short and smooth to long and rough.
 It comes in white and black, fawn, brindle, or tri-colour.
 Used to travelling great distances with his charges, the adult Anatolian Shepherd is hardy, brave, and can exist on very little food.